Camellia Flower

 Pink Camellia Flower

-These beautiful flowers made their way to Europe in the mid-18th century and then to North America before the turn of the century.
+These beautiful flowers made their way to Europe in the mid-18th century and North America before the turn of the century.

 Pink Camellia Flower